Individualism During Crises, with Jingjing Li, Ting Xu and Natasha Z. Foutz, The Review of Economics and Statistics (2022) 104 (2): 368–385.

 Globally Consistent Creditor Protection, Reallocation, and Productivity, Journal of Finance, Conditionally Accepted

-2019 Cubist Systematic Strategies Research Paper Award
+2019 WFA Cubist Systematic Strategies Research Paper Award

 Selected Conferences: NBER SI (Household Finance), WashU Olin Finance Conference, Texas Finance Festival, FIRS, WFA, EFA

-The Supply and Demand for Data Privacy: Evidence from Mobile Apps, with Xinchen Ma and Huan Tang, Resubmitted to Journal of Political Economy
+The Supply and Demand for Data Privacy: Evidence from Mobile Apps, with Xinchen Ma and Huan Tang

 Best Paper Award at the 2022 Annual Conference in Digital Economics